tytydraco/yessleep/out/Always_carry_an_umbrella.md

 He tried peering down the mysterious puddle, but not even the bleak moon dared to shine upon the abyss that the puddle had become.

-But, no matter how impregnable the dark, there was something we could see clearly.One bulbous, bloodshot eye.
+But, no matter how impregnable the dark, there was something we could see clearly.
+One bulbous, bloodshot eye.

 'What the fuck?'